adgellida/ubunsys/README.md

 Operative versions: 17.10, 17.04, 16.04, 15.04, 14.04.

 Obsolete versions: 16.10, 15.10, 14.10.
-If you have one of these versions, artful version will be installed to get installation and future updates.
+If you have one of these versions or lower, artful version will be installed to get installation and future updates.

 Compilation
 =============================================